Browser Fingerprint Test

 What Is Browser Fingerprinting?

 Browser fingerprinting is a tracking technique that collects technical attributes from your browser and device - Canvas rendering, installed fonts, screen resolution, WebGL renderer, timezone, language, CPU core count, and more.
 Individually each attribute is unremarkable, but combined they form a profile that is statistically unique for the majority of users.
+For a full explanation of the technique, read our guide on what browser fingerprinting is.

 Unlike cookies, fingerprints: